t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 ### Double Jump

-The code with double jumps was present in the alpha release of Painkiller and works similar to the double-jump from Unreal Tournament 2004.
+The code with double jumps was present in the alpha release of [Painkiller Exclusive Retail Demo](https://www.moddb.com/downloads/painkiller-exclusive-retail-demo-usa) and works similar to the double-jump from Unreal Tournament 2004.
 This feature was bugged and not polished.
 The developers removed it completely after the game's release.

 ### Stake Combo Jump